+Vitamin C is the most powerful antioxidant.
 This water-soluble vitamin is present in citrus fruits and juices, cabbage, green peppers, broccoli, spinach, tomato, kale, guava, cantaloupe, kiwi, papaya, and strawberries.

 Eat this fat-soluble vitamin in vegetable oils, nuts, green leafy vegetables, and fortified cereals.
 Wheat germ oil, almonds, sunflower seeds, sunflower oil, hazelnuts, peanuts, spinach, broccoli, kiwi and mango also contain high levels.

 Selenium is an antioxidant trace mineral, essential to good health but needed only in small amounts.
-Good sources come from Brazil nuts, wheat germ, molasses, sunflower seeds, whole wheat bread, and dairy foods.
+Good sources come from Brazil nuts, wheat germ, molasses, sunflower seeds, whole-wheat bread, and dairy foods.

 Herbs, such as bilberry, turmeric (curcumin), grape seed or pine bark extracts, and ginkgo provide powerful antioxidant protection.
 Green tea is a rich source, making it an excellent antioxidant beverage.

 Experts recommend a minimum of 5 servings of fruits and vegetables daily, although you can try increasing to 7-10 servings for more effect.

 Many people take vitamin and mineral antioxidants in supplement or serum form, a vitamin C tablet probably being the most common.